-Child gets worse.
+The child gets worse.
 Behavior gets worse.
-Child becomes more expensive to remediate.
+The child becomes more expensive to remediate.
 And these are only the issues that affect the school–I haven’t even dug into what happens to a child’s psyche when they go without needed help.

-Parent learns more, comes to meeting with more ammunition.
-Parent is now more educated on IEPs.
-And they are pissed as hell when they find out you’ve been stalling and gaslighting all these months or years.
+The parent learns more and comes to the meeting with more ammunition.
+The parent is now more educated on IEPs.
+And they are mad as heck when they find out you’ve been stalling and gaslighting all these months or years.